-When required, the developer or owner must provide suitable space and the necessary foundations and/or vaults for equipment and provide trenching, back-filling, conduits and manholes acceptable to the Cooperative for installation of cables on his/her property.
+When required, the developer or owner must provide suitable space and the necessary foundations and/or vaults for equipment and provide trenching, back-filling, conduits, and manholes acceptable to the Cooperative for installation of cables on his/her property.

-- (1) Contribution Members requesting a three-phase underground line extension for service to a new facility or premise shall pay as a contribution in aid of construction (CIAC) all costs necessary for providing service to the new facility or premise in excess of three times the member's estimated annual net revenue.
-Annual net revenue is defined as revenue derived from the member during a consecutive twelve-month period less the cooperative's purchased power costs for that member.
-Additional costs will be charged to the Member-Consumer for non-standard service installations.
-In addition, an advance nonrefundable CIAC for transformers shall be required in the amount of \$8.00 per kVA. - b.
+- (1) Contribution Members requesting a three-phase underground line extension for service to a new facility or premise shall pay as a contribution in aid of construction (CIAC) all costs necessary for providing service to the new facility or premise, including the cost of the transformer, in excess of five times the member's estimated annual net revenue.
+Annual net revenue is defined as revenue derived from the member during a consecutive twelve-month period less the Cooperative's purchased power costs for that member.
+Additional costs will be charged to the Member-Consumer for non-standard service installations. - b.
 Industrial Service Distribution facilities in the vicinity of new industrial loads and built solely to serve such loads will be placed underground at the option of the applicant.
-This includes service to all buildings used primarily for the assembly, processing or manufacturing of goods. - Contribution The applicant shall make a contribution according to the provisions above for commercial service. - c.
+This includes service to all buildings used primarily for the assembly, processing, or manufacturing of goods. - Contribution The applicant shall make a contribution according to the provisions above for commercial service. - c.
 Mobile Home Parks Distribution facilities in new mobile home parks shall be placed underground.
 Extension from existing overhead systems in mobile home parks will be placed underground at the option of the park owner.

-The Cooperative will furnish, install, own and maintain the entire underground electric distribution system including the pre-meter portion of the service lateral cables for new mobile home parks.
+The Cooperative will furnish, install, own, and maintain the entire underground electric distribution system including the pre-meter portion of the service lateral cables for new mobile home parks.
 The trenches for primary or secondary main cables will be occupied jointly by facilities of the Cooperative and other utilities where satisfactory agreement for reimbursement exists between the Cooperative and the other utilities.

-The service for tenant loads normally available from the system will be at secondary voltage, single-phase, 120/240 volt, three-wire, 60 hertz.
+The service for tenant loads normally available from the system will be at secondary voltage, single-phase, 120/240 volt, three-wire, 60 hertz, 200 amp.
 Three-phase service will be made available for pumps and service installations only under terms of a separate agreement.
-Certain related equipment, such as pad-mounted transformers, switching equipment, and service pedestals may be above-grade.
+Certain related equipment, such as padmounted transformers, switching equipment, and service pedestals may be abovegrade.
 The area must be suitable for the direct burial installation of cable.